 - “What’s the typical mastering chain for Hip Hop”

 These guys get a few presets and slap them everywhere.

 4. Everything Must Fit Together

 Stop praising isolated sounds!
 Some of you may call these 1 shots or riffs (whatever).
-To often I see indie music makers blowing smoke up their own yang simply because they have a good guitar lick, kick, bass or horn line.
+Too often indie music makers blow smoke up their own yang because they have a good guitar lick, kick, bass, or horn line.

 Ever been in the studio with that one person who goes “You hear that bass (or whatever sound it is)?..
 YOUR HEAR THAT BASS MAN?!”.

 Normally, this person doesn’t realize that it’s still a POS if it doesn’t fit the rest of the track.
 Just like you can have a really tacky-sounding lead synth, but it sounds perfect when mixed with the rest of the instruments in the track.

 What I’m saying is everything has to blend well, every sound must fit in the pocket – every sound must compliment the other sounds.

 One fail-proof way to do this: